samuelmevik/spring-notes/annotations.md

 ## JPA

+### `@Id`
+`@Id` is used to mark a field as the primary key of an entity.
+I can specify the strategy for generating primary key values by using `@GeneratedValue` in conjunction with `@Id`.

+It is possible to use a custom primary key generator by implementing the `IdentifierGenerator` interface and specifying the generator class in the `@GeneratedValue` annotation.

 ### `@Entity`
 `@Entity` is used to mark a class as a JPA entity, which means it will be mapped to a database table.
 By annotating a class with `@Entity`, I'm telling JPA to treat this class as a persistent entity, allowing me to save, update, and query instances of this class in the database.